aspose-email-cloud/aspose-email-cloud-java/docs/EmailApi.md

 Get messages from folder, filtered by query

 The query string should have the following view.
 The example of a simple expression:       &#39;&lt;Field name&gt;&#39; &lt;Comparison operator&gt; &#39;&lt;Field value&gt;&#39;,  where &amp;lt;Field Name&amp;gt; - the name of a message field through which filtering is made, &amp;lt;Comparison operator&amp;gt; - comparison operators, as their name implies, allow to compare message field and specified value, &amp;lt;Field value&amp;gt; - value to be compared with a message field.
-The number of simple expressions can make a compound one, ex.:     (&lt;Simple expression 1&gt; &amp; &lt;Simple expression 2&gt;) | &lt;Simple expression 3&gt;,  where \&quot;&amp;amp;\&quot; - logical-AND operator, \&quot;|\&quot; - logical-OR operator      At present the following values are allowed as a field name (&lt;Field name&gt;):  \&quot;To\&quot; - represents a TO field of message, \&quot;Text\&quot; - represents string in the header or body of the message, \&quot;Bcc\&quot; - represents a BCC field of message, \&quot;Body\&quot; - represents a string in the body of message, \&quot;Cc\&quot; - represents a CC field of message, \&quot;From\&quot; - represents a From field of message, \&quot;Subject\&quot; - represents a string in the subject of message, \&quot;InternalDate\&quot; - represents an internal date of message, \&quot;SentDate\&quot; - represents a sent date of message      Additionally, the following field names are allowed for IMAP-protocol:  \&quot;Answered\&quot; - represents an /Answered flag of message \&quot;Seen\&quot; - represents a /Seen flag of message \&quot;Flagged\&quot; - represents a /Flagged flag of message \&quot;Draft\&quot; - represents a /Draft flag of message \&quot;Deleted\&quot; - represents a Deleted/ flag of message \&quot;Recent\&quot; - represents a Deleted/ flag of message \&quot;MessageSize\&quot; - represents a size (in bytes) of message      Additionally, the following field names are allowed for Exchange:  \&quot;IsRead\&quot; - Indicates whether the message has been read \&quot;HasAttachment\&quot; - Indicates whether or not the message has attachments \&quot;IsSubmitted\&quot; - Indicates whether the message has been submitted to the Outbox \&quot;ContentClass\&quot; - represents a content class of item      Additionally, the following field names are allowed for pst/ost files:  \&quot;MessageClass\&quot; - Represents a message class \&quot;ContainerClass\&quot; - Represents a folder container class \&quot;Importance\&quot; - Represents a message importance \&quot;MessageSize\&quot; - represents a size (in bytes) of message \&quot;FolderName\&quot; - represents a folder name \&quot;ContentsCount\&quot; - represents a total number of items in the folder \&quot;UnreadContentsCount\&quot; - represents the number of unread items in the folder. \&quot;Subfolders\&quot; - Indicates whether or not the folder has subfolders \&quot;Read\&quot; - the message is marked as having been read \&quot;HasAttachment\&quot; - the message has at least one attachment \&quot;Unsent\&quot; - the message is still being composed \&quot;Unmodified\&quot; - the message has not been modified since it was first saved (if unsent) or it was delivered (if sent) \&quot;FromMe\&quot; - the user receiving the message was also the user who sent the message \&quot;Resend\&quot; - the message includes a request for a resend operation with a non-delivery report \&quot;NotifyRead\&quot; - the user who sent the message has requested notification when a recipient first reads it \&quot;NotifyUnread\&quot; - the user who sent the message has requested notification when a recipient deletes it before reading or the Message object expires \&quot;EverRead\&quot; - the message has been read at least once      The field value (&lt;Field value&gt;) can take the following values:     For text fields - any string,     For date type fields - the string of \&quot;d-MMM-yyy\&quot; format, ex. \&quot;10-Feb-2009\&quot;,     For flags (fields of boolean type) - either \&quot;True\&quot;, or \&quot;False\&quot;
+The number of simple expressions can make a compound one, ex.:     (&lt;Simple expression 1&gt; &amp; &lt;Simple expression 2&gt;) | &lt;Simple expression 3     &gt;,  where \&quot;&amp;amp;\&quot; - logical-AND operator, \&quot;|\&quot; - logical-OR operator      At present the following values are allowed as a field name (&lt;Field name&gt;):  \&quot;To\&quot; - represents a TO field of message, \&quot;Text\&quot; - represents string in the header or body of the message, \&quot;Bcc\&quot; - represents a BCC field of message, \&quot;Body\&quot; - represents a string in the body of message, \&quot;Cc\&quot; - represents a CC field of message, \&quot;From\&quot; - represents a From field of message, \&quot;Subject\&quot; - represents a string in the subject of message, \&quot;InternalDate\&quot; - represents an internal date of message, \&quot;SentDate\&quot; - represents a sent date of message      Additionally, the following field names are allowed for IMAP-protocol:  \&quot;Answered\&quot; - represents an /Answered flag of message \&quot;Seen\&quot; - represents a /Seen flag of message \&quot;Flagged\&quot; - represents a /Flagged flag of message \&quot;Draft\&quot; - represents a /Draft flag of message \&quot;Deleted\&quot; - represents a Deleted/ flag of message \&quot;Recent\&quot; - represents a Deleted/ flag of message \&quot;MessageSize\&quot; - represents a size (in bytes) of message      Additionally, the following field names are allowed for Exchange:  \&quot;IsRead\&quot; - Indicates whether the message has been read \&quot;HasAttachment\&quot; - Indicates whether or not the message has attachments \&quot;IsSubmitted\&quot; - Indicates whether the message has been submitted to the Outbox \&quot;ContentClass\&quot; - represents a content class of item      Additionally, the following field names are allowed for pst/ost files:  \&quot;MessageClass\&quot; - Represents a message class \&quot;ContainerClass\&quot; - Represents a folder container class \&quot;Importance\&quot; - Represents a message importance \&quot;MessageSize\&quot; - represents a size (in bytes) of message \&quot;FolderName\&quot; - represents a folder name \&quot;ContentsCount\&quot; - represents a total number of items in the folder \&quot;UnreadContentsCount\&quot; - represents the number of unread items in the folder. \&quot;Subfolders\&quot; - Indicates whether or not the folder has subfolders \&quot;Read\&quot; - the message is marked as having been read \&quot;HasAttachment\&quot; - the message has at least one attachment \&quot;Unsent\&quot; - the message is still being composed \&quot;Unmodified\&quot; - the message has not been modified since it was first saved (if unsent) or it was delivered (if sent) \&quot;FromMe\&quot; - the user receiving the message was also the user who sent the message \&quot;Resend\&quot; - the message includes a request for a resend operation with a non-delivery report \&quot;NotifyRead\&quot; - the user who sent the message has requested notification when a recipient first reads it \&quot;NotifyUnread\&quot; - the user who sent the message has requested notification when a recipient deletes it before reading or the Message object expires \&quot;EverRead\&quot; - the message has been read at least once      The field value (&lt;Field value&gt;) can take the following values:     For text fields - any string,     For date type fields - the string of \&quot;d-MMM-yyy\&quot; format, ex. \&quot;10-Feb-2009\&quot;,     For flags (fields of boolean type) - either \&quot;True\&quot;, or \&quot;False\&quot;

 ### **ListEmailMessagesRequestData** Parameters
 ```java